-Because redheads are more prone to developing skin cancer, ALWAYS use a physical sunscreen like Elta MD, the Colorescience Sunforgettable Brush, or Skin Better’s Tone Smart SPF compact, and be sure to reapply.
+Because redheads are more prone to developing skin cancer, ALWAYS use a physical sunscreen like Elta MD (we have a variety of tinted and non-tinted), or Skin Better’s Tone Smart SPF compact or pump, or the sheer version of the compact (no color).
+And be sure to reapply.

 Redheads can tend to have drier, more sensitive skin so consider:

-A gentle face wash (Elta MD Foaming Wash or Skin Ceuticals Simply Clean or Replenishing Cleaner)
+A gentle face wash (Elta MD Foaming Wash or Skin Ceuticals Replenishing Cleaner)

-A moisturizer for nighttime, or even for morning AND night (Skin Ceuticals Triple Lipid, Skin Better’s Trio, or Elta MD’s Skin Barrier Repair).
+A moisturizer for nighttime, or even for morning AND night: Skin Ceuticals Triple Lipid and Skin Better’s Trio